 Last Wednesday, with a whimper rather than a bang, the long-awaited Kyoto Protocol formally went into effect.
 The agreement, signed by 140 nations since its drafting in Japan in 1997, commits signatory countries to restrictions on greenhouse gas emissions.

-The reason that the Kyoto treaty's fortunes have been falling rather than rising over the last seven years is because it does not include several important nations--United States, China, and India-- otherwise known as “the big polluters.”
-China and India were deemed exempt from controls because they are developing nations.
+The reason that the Kyoto treaty's fortunes have been falling rather than rising over the last seven years is because it does not include several important nations – the United States, China, and India – otherwise known as “the big polluters.”
+China and India were deemed exempt from controls, because they are developing nations.
 The United States calculated that the prospective environmental benefit would not be worth the economic cost and refused to ratify the accord.

 The further reason that Kyoto's implementation lacks fanfare is that, even among signatory nations, there is widespread understanding that the agreement's goals will not be reached.
 Nations such as Germany and Japan blame this on the United States.
 Since American companies won't be subject to the same controls, they will have an unfair advantage; this forces European and Japanese companies to ignore the restrictions in order to remain competitive in the global market.